llathrop/Udacity-ML-Capstone-Kaggle-Allstate/Allstate_final_report.md

 The benchmark model will be trained and tested with and with out these added features

-* the data is split back into original train/validation and test segments
+* the data is split back into original train/validation and test segments, as well as datasets based on subsets of the features: new, conts, cats, orig_only,all_features

 ### Implementation
 In this section, the process for which metrics, algorithms, and techniques that you implemented for the given data will need to be clearly documented.
 It should be abundantly clear how the implementation was carried out, and discussion should be made regarding any complications that occurred during this process.
 Questions to ask yourself when writing this section: